 Why Hydration is Important for Squash Players

-Hydration plays a crucial role in the performance of a squash player.
-The intense and fast-paced nature of the sport makes it easy for players to become dehydrated quickly.
+Hydration has a big effect on how a squash player performs.
+The sport is intense and fast, so players dehydrate quickly.
 Every time a player moves, they lose water through sweat.
 If this fluid is not replenished, it can lead to dehydration.

 Dehydration can cause a decrease in muscle strength, endurance, and coordination, all essential components for a successful game on the squash court.
 It can also affect mental concentration, which is essential for making quick decisions during gameplay.

 Apart from affecting physical and mental abilities, dehydration can also increase the risk of injury.
 When dehydrated, muscles are more prone to cramping and strains due to the lack of fluid and electrolyte balance in the body.
-Therefore, proper hydration is crucial for a safe and successful game.
+So proper hydration matters for a safe, strong game.

 Hydration Strategies for Squash Players